 - Pharyngeal gonorrhea-an uncommon cause of pharyngitis, usually acquired by oral sexual contact and presenting with sore throat, fever and adenopathy.
 It should be considered in the appropriate clinical context (receptive oral intercourse) and confirmed by nucleic acid antigen test of the pharynx.
-2020 update by the CDC recommends ceftriaxone 500mg IM x 1 and doxycycline 100 mg 2x per day for 7 days).
-For persons weighing ≥150 kg (300 lbs), a single 1 g IM dose of ceftriaxone should be administered.
+The 2020 CDC update recommends ceftriaxone 500mg IM x 1 and doxycycline 100 mg 2x per day for 7 days.
+For persons weighing ≥150 kg (300 lbs.), a single 1 g IM dose of ceftriaxone should be administered.
 If chlamydial infection has not been excluded, doxycycline 100 mg orally twice a day for 7 days is recommended.
 When ceftriaxone cannot be used for treating urogenital or rectal gonorrhea because of cephalosporin allergy, a single 240 mg IM dose of gentamicin plus a single 2 g oral dose of azithromycin is an option.
 Gastrointestinal symptoms, primarily vomiting within 1 hour of dosing, have been reported among 3%-4% of treated persons.
 If administration of IM ceftriaxone is not available, a single 800 mg oral dose of cefixime is an alternative regimen.
-However, cefixime does not provide as high, or as sustained, bactericidal blood levels as ceftriaxone does and demonstrates limited treatment efficacy for pharyngeal gonorrhea. - For persons with pharyngeal gonorrhea, a test-of-cure is recommended, using culture or nucleic acid amplification tests 7-14 days after initial treatment, regardless of the treatment regimen.
+However, cefixime does not provide as high, or as sustained, bactericidal blood levels as ceftriaxone does and demonstrates limited treatment efficacy for pharyngeal gonorrhea.
+The CDC no longer recommends cefixime at any dose as first line treatment of gonococcal infections.
+If cefixime is used as an alternative agent, the patient should return in 1 week for a test of cure. - For persons with pharyngeal gonorrhea, a test-of-cure is recommended, using culture or nucleic acid amplification tests 7-14 days after initial treatment, regardless of the treatment regimen.
 Because reinfection within 12 months ranges from 7% to 12% among persons previously treated for gonorrhea, persons who have been treated for gonorrhea should be retested 3 months after treatment regardless of whether they believe their sex partners were treated.
 If retesting at 3 months is not possible, clinicians should retest within 12 months after initial treatment. - Acute HIV infection-should be considered in patients with potential HIV exposure (particularly those with a recent STI) who present with pharyngitis, fever, adenopathy, malaise, diarrhea, headache, mucocutaneous ulcers and/or rash.
-Pharyngitis in this condition is usually manifest by pharyngeal erythema but no exudates.
-Diagnostic testing should include a sensitive immunoassay (antigen/antibody immunoassay) plus HIV viral load testing.
+Pharyngitis in this condition is usually manifested by pharyngeal erythema but no exudates.
+Diagnostic testing should include a sensitive immunoassay (antigen/antibody immunoassay) plus HIV viral load testing. - Syphilis- Treponema pallidum, the cause of syphilis, is a rare cause of pharyngitis.
+However, rates are rising particularly among men having sex with men (MSM) and persons with HIV.
+Pharyngitis is a common presenting symptom, affecting up to 50% of patients with secondary syphilis.